maZe0z/Lab1/README.md

-Still need to work on bot logic and fix some bugs.
+Still need to work on bot logic and fix some bugs and add the win condition to the game.
 In progress...